 Now, grab some rice paper, and let’s get to makin’ bacon!

 When you try this recipe, we totally wanna hear about it!
-That’s pretty much our favorite thing. 🙂 You can rate the recipe and leave a comment below our tag us in your drool-inducing rice paper bacon photos on Instagram.
+That’s pretty much our favorite thing. 🙂 You can rate the recipe and leave a comment below our tag us in your drool-inducing vegan bacon photos on Instagram.
 If you’re not already following along, we’re @theplantpowercouple with the “the”.

 - Set up your assembly line: Fill a large bowl with room temperature water and set it on the counter.
 Next to it, place your marinade dish.
 Next to that, place a large cutting board.